huijing/huijing.github.io/_posts/2017-10-15-musings-on-speaking-at-conferences.md

 [Charis Rooda](https://imakewebsites.hk/), organiser of [Webconf.Asia](https://webconf.asia/) gave me my first shot at a full-length conference talk, and put me in a stellar line-up which included [Bruce Lawson](http://www.brucelawson.co.uk/), [Heydon Pickering](http://www.heydonworks.com/) and [Andrew Betts](https://trib.tv/) (just to name a few).
 The conference paid for my flight and accommodation, which honestly was good enough for me.
 I know some experienced speakers can wing it and still give a great talk, but I'm not one of them.
 Maybe some day, but not today.

 I finished writing my talk a month before the conference and I rehearsed the shit out of it.
-Because I felt an added responsibility of representing Southeast-Asia to the best of my ability, due to the fact that there simply aren't that many of us on the international stage. **In my mind, I cannot just be average or good, I have to aim for perfect, because I don't want to mess it up for the rest of us.**
+Because I felt an added responsibility of representing Southeast Asia to the best of my ability, due to the fact that there simply aren't that many of us on the international stage. **In my mind, I cannot just be average or good, I have to aim for perfect, because I don't want to mess it up for the rest of us.**

 I definitely don't want audiences walking away thinking that female speaker from who-knows-where was probably just a diversity invite.
 I wanted it to be that if you didn't know where Malaysia was before, I would guarantee that after my session, you will remember me as that woman from Malaysia who gave a surprisingly excellent and informative talk.